Thank you Culver’s!

 Since Beaver Dam isn’t very far from our farm I decided to take a little field trip and see the barn for myself, I sent an email to Culver’s letting them know that I wanted to write a blog about this project and they were kind enough to send out Paul Pitas to tell me the story of what this whole campaign is really about.

 So not only did Culver’s go through the expense of painting this barn, they have taken their appreciation to the next level.
 For every person who uses their facebook app to send a thank you note to farmers, Culver’s will donate $1 to the National FFA Organization.
+Check out what they are doing in 2020 HERE.
 They are going all the way up to $50,000 for 50,000 thank you notes.
 That’s pretty awesome if you ask me.

 Some people may think that a farmer telling people to thank farmers isn’t the right way to do things.
 They may have a point.
 But as a farmer and a customer, just like the rest of us, I am extremely thankful that I don’t have to grow every scrap of my own food.
 I don’t have to know how to grow mushrooms, rice or cranberries or how to take care of turkeys and yet, come thanksgiving they are all on our table, because of the work of other farmers.
 So Thank You Farmers!
 You Rock!